Do you have a removal hearing at immigration court coming up?

 What Are Defenses To Deportation?

-The most common defenses against deportation from the United States at immigration court proceedings are:
+The most common defenses against deportation from the United States at immigration court removal hearings are:

 - Adjustment Of Status To Permanent Residence